jJup0/SeleniumSkinScraper/README.md

 - Once you press "Scrape" the GUI becomes unresponsive, as the codebase is entirely synchronous.
 - A lot of feedback is only given via the console, instead of the GUI
 - Seemingly randomly the error "There was an error performing your search.
 Please try again later." occurs, which seems to be steams way of blocking bot requests.
+- There is barely any documentation nor comments, and I am afraid I will leave it that way.
 - probably many more issues...